 Entrance Exam: There is an entrance exam to determine the applicant’s level of recitation.
 Students are required to submit a recording of their recitation of the first seven verses of Sura Maryam.
 Please submit your recording above and include your full name and email address.

 Submission deadline: Qibla shall accept submissions up until registration for the current term is closed.
 Accepted students shall be notified of their admission, after which they can register for the course.

 The course shall begin with the recitation of the first juz’ of the Quran.
-Students shall progress depending on their individual level of proficiency.
+Students shall progress on to receiving an ijaza or the sanad depending on their individual level of proficiency.

 Weekly Time Commitment

-Sheikh Mohamed Noor Sabreen is the teacher of our Tajweed teachers.
-In 2003, he received the world's highest Ijaza and Sanad, (chain of transmission), from the late Sheikh Bakri At-Tarabeeshi, who had only 27 men between him and the Prophet, (Allah bless him and give him peace).
-He obtained his bachelors in Sacred Law from al-Azhar University.
+Shaykh Mohamed Noor Sabreen is the teacher of our Tajweed teachers.
+In 2003, he received the world's highest Ijaza and Sanad (chain of transmission) in the narration of Hafs 'an 'Asim from the late Sheikh Bakri At-Tarabeeshi, who had only 27 men between him and the Prophet (Allah bless him and give him peace).
+He obtained his bachelors in Sacred Law from Al-Azhar University.

 Why should we all aspire to Mastery-level Tajweed?

 The Prophet, Allah’s blessings and peace be upon him said, “One who is well-versed in the Quran will be in the company of angels who are scribes, noble and righteous”.